 Exporters are responsible for meeting all export requirements and obtaining necessary certifications.
-More information can be found at www.mpi.govt.nz or by calling 0800 00 83 33.
+If you are considering exporting a sculpture made from a log, or products incorporating rough sawn timber (e.g. a bespoke rustic table), the assessment process may take longer to determine if these products meet export requirements.
+We advise exporters get in contact with the Indigenous Forestry Team directly to discuss their products.
+More information can be found at www.teururakau.govt.nz or by calling 0800 00 83 33.